+Do you wanna know 8 tips to keep your food fresh longer?
+I’ve researched and compiled some tips as to how you can do that.
 I have to admit that I waste food every week thus, wasting my hardworking money.
-I tend to buy a lot of fruits and vegetable and they don’t last.
+I tend to buy a lot of fruits and vegetables and they don’t last.
 Why? because I tend to buy organic, sorry I can’t eat crap and also fail to organize and prepare my food to keep longer.

 Foods you can freeze